Understanding Cochlear Implants

 Can children get them?

-The FDA says children can get the devices at age 1.
+The FDA says children can get the devices starting at age 1.
 Most kids who are diagnosed with significant hearing loss as babies get them as soon as possible.
 A cochlear implant in early childhood exposes children to sound during the critical period when they learn speech and language skills.